 Octopus Watch By Joy

 Because few things are more frustrating as a parent than a toddler who consistently shows up late to family meetings (did we say 8 or 8:30?), Octopus by Joy is a colorful, icon-based watch for kids who can’t tell time, but still need to get stuff done.
 It comes pre-loaded with 600 icons that represent daily activities — from “Wake Up” to “Brush Your Teeth,” to “Feed the Fish” — and parents can program their kid’s schedule via the iOS/Android app.
 Time to “Eat Breakfast” ?
 The cereal-bowl icon lights up.
 Time to get dad a beer?
-You still have to do that analog.
+You still have to do that analog with this holiday gift.

 At first glance, Maze is a modern-day refresh of the old marble game, except now players get to design their own mazes using the removable magnetic walls.
 But, what happens when your kids get bored tilting that maddening marble back and forth?
 They get inside the maze!
 Because, technology.
 Yes, they can scan the actual wooden board into the iOS app, change the theme to spaceship, kingdom, ancient ruins (and add pics, sounds, riddles), and — using the included virtual reality viewer — start exploring.